huwlloyd-mmu/LockdownEngine/README.md

 Dependencies - assumes SFML-2.5.1 is installed in the same top level folder as _LockdownEngine_

+Not including game data for any of these - this will be on the associated itch.io page

 ### Games

 __LJ1__: A bubble burst game, for the first theme 'Power of 2'.
 [Game Page](https://hml.itch.io/2048buster)